This section covers changes and important information regarding the based kernel in Fedora . The kernel includes:

 Admonition("note", "PowerPC Kernel Support", "There is no support for Xen or kdump for the PowerPC architecture in Fedora.
 32-bit PowerPC does still have a separate SMP kernel.")

 Fedora does not include the kernel-source package provided by older versions since only the kernel-devel package is required now to build external modules.
-Configured sources are available, as described above
+Configured sources are available, as described above.

 Admonition("important", "Custom Kernel Building", "For information on kernel development and working with custom kernels, refer to http://fedoraproject.org/wiki/Docs/CustomKernel.")